Convergence Time Optimization for Federated Learning over Wireless Networks

 \subsubsection{Complexity Analysis}

 With regards to the complexity of the proposed algorithm, we first analyze the complexity of the interior-point method that is used to find the optimal RB allocation for each user.
 Let $L_\textrm{O}$ be the number of iterations until the interior-point method converges.
 The complexity of the interior-point method is $\mathcal O\left(L_\textrm{O}UR\right)$ \cite{boyd2004convex}.
 Therefore, the complexity of the interior-point method, which depends on both the number of RBs and users, is linear.
-The complexity of training FNNs depends on training data samples and number of users.
-Since FNNs are trained by the BS which has enough computational resource, the overhead of training FNNs can be ignored.
+The complexity of training {MLP} depends on training data samples and number of users.
+Since {MLP} is trained by the BS which has enough computational resource, the overhead of training {MLP} can be ignored.